 Create some family traditions this festive season in the quaint village of Castleton.
 Local communities come together to decorate the historic terraces with colourful lights and Christmas trees.
 Find out more about the traditions and attractions at this popular Peak District village over Christmas.

 The Castleton Christmas Tree Festival

-The festival runs from 18th November until mid-December with around forty Christmas trees on display in Castleton’s St Edmund’s Church, open between 12 noon and 4:30pm.
-The trees are donated by the National Trust and decorated by various groups from the village.
+The festival runs from 17th November until mid-December with around forty Christmas trees on display in Castleton’s St Edmund’s Church, open between 12 noon and 4:30pm.
+Some of the trees are donated by the National Trust and decorated by various groups from the village.

 Out and about around Castleton

 Castleton is an ideal base for starting walks in the hills.
 Situated in the Hope valley, Mam Tor, Edale and Lose Hill are all possible to walk to from this historic village.
 Here's a nearby walk you could try to enjoy views over Castleton and the surrounding hills and valleys.

 Festive cheer in the Peak District’s favourite village